 The Emergency Department strives to provide prompt and professional care when you need immediate medical attention.
-It is open 24 hours every day and is staffed by physicians who are experienced in treating seriously ill and injured patients.
+It is open 24 hours every day and is staffed by physicians experienced in treating seriously ill and injured patients.
 Our emergency nurses are specially trained in emergency care and are certified in Advanced Cardiac Life Support and Trauma Nursing.

-Shortly after your arrival at the emergency department, a registered nurse will evaluate your condition, check your vital signs, and ask about your health history.
+Upon your arrival at the emergency department, a registered nurse will evaluate your condition, check your vital signs, and ask about your health history.
 This process is called “triage,” which means “to sort by priority.”
 It ensures that the most seriously ill and injured patients are seen first.

 Urgent Care Expands Hours!